Service Design: Journey Mapping

 Supporting protocol – how you might use this tool:

-• Build an understanding of how co-occurring mental health and substance use needs present, and change over time.
+- Build understanding of how mental health and substance use needs present and change over time.

 This activity can be done as part of a larger workshop, incorporating breakout groups for reflections.
 Or part of a more focussed conversation with key stakeholders.
 The production of the journey map itself is part of the preparation for the workshop/conversation, to then be used to generate insights collectively.
 The resources section has further tools and guidance to support your planning.